 - Have a high school diploma or its equivalent

 You may also need to undergo a certain number of supervised hours of training.
-During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
+During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations for several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!

-Esthetic Injector Certification
+Esthetic Injector Training

 Although anyone can become a cosmetic laser technician, only medical professionals (such as nurses and physician assistants) can become esthetic injectors.
 This position involves administering cosmetic injectables like Botox.
 Many esthetic injectors are also cosmetic nurses.

 Estheticians who come from medical backgrounds should jump on the chance to become esthetic injectors.
 Botox training is a quick and easy way to earn CE/CME credits, and adding it to your repertoire can only maximize income potential.